JuliaMiyoungLee/p5_data_divas/README.md

 # Truly Fit by p5_data_divas
 Julia Lee: PM, devo of the front/back-end
 Anna Fang: devo of the front/back-end
-Nicole Zhou: devo of the front/back-end
+Nicole Zhou: devo of the front/back-end, favorite emissary
 Abid Talukder: devo of the front/back-end

 ## Abstract